USS Elkhorn: Vietnam War

 Delivered fuel up and down the coast and in the inland water ways from Da Nang south and to the north.
 In 1969 relieved also an AOG in Da Nang delivering fuel up and down the coast north to Cửa Việt Base and areas south of Da Nang.
 Returned to Pearl Harbor, Hawaii around November 1969.
 Returned to Vietnam for the winter and spring offensive in 1970.

 Republic of China Navy (1972-2005)

 Elkhorn was sold to the Republic of China on 1 May 1972 under the Security Assistance Program.
-Prior to her transfer to the Republic of China, she was decommissioned from the U.S. Navy on 1 July 1972 and struck from the American Naval Vessel Register on 15 April 1976.
+Prior to her transfer to the Republic of China, she was decommissioned from the U.S. Navy on 1 July 1972 and stricken from the American Naval Vessel Register on 15 April 1976.
 In Republic of China Navy service, she was renamed ROCS Hsing Lung with the pennant number AOG-517, later changed to AOG-515.
 Her decommission date is April 1, 2005.